Cheddar Cheese and Chive Popovers! This recipe is absolutely amazing. This is as close to FOOL-PROOF as popovers can be! You’ve got to try this!

 - 1 cup all-purpose flour

 - ¾ cup cheddar cheese, freshly grated

 - ¼ cup chives, finely diced

 - Preheat the oven to 450°F, and thoroughly grease your popover pan.
-Melt the tablespoon of butter and set it aside to cool slightly.
-Break the eggs into the same bowl and whisk gently.
+Melt the tablespoon of butter in your bowl and set it aside to cool slightly.
+Break the eggs into the same bowl (with the butter) and whisk gently.
 Then whisk in the flour, salt, and milk until just barely blended; a few lumps are fine.